PJJulongbayan/PJJulongbayan/README.md

 ### Hi there,  let's learn and share knowledge together.

 I'm PJ from Manila, and I am a Data Scientist.
-I enjoy leveraging data and on business environments.
+I enjoy leveraging data on business environments.

 ### Skills and Experience
 * 💻 Python / R / SQL / Qlik / Excel